 - The Australian Energy Market Commission (AEMC) undertakes rule making and energy market development.

-Energy Consumers Australia was established in 2015 as an initiative of the COAG Energy Council, to advocate on energy market matters of strategic importance and material consequence for energy consumers.
+- Energy Consumers Australia was established in 2015 to advocate on energy market matters of strategic importance and material consequence for energy consumers.